metal-crow/Dark-Souls-PvP-AI/README.md

 over is number of times animation repeated

-  have a build flag which determines if the program uses my hadnwritten enural netowrk or someone elses library neural network
+  have a build flag which determines if the program uses my handwritten neural netowrk or someone elses library neural network